luminaryFlowers/Pesterchum-Discord-Theme/README.md

-hi!!! saltssaumure has created a cooler, fresher, updated fork of this (one with a lot cleaner css LOL)!! check it out [here](https://github.com/MiniDiscordThemes/Pesterchum)!! i'd recommend their version over this one!!!
+hi!!!
+[Saltssaumure](https://github.com/Saltssaumure) has created a cooler, fresher, updated fork of this (one with a lot cleaner css LOL)!! check it out [here](https://github.com/MiniDiscordThemes/Pesterchum)!! i'd recommend their version over this one!!!

 # Pestercord (4/13/2022 Edition) ✨